Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene: Renormalization of the model parameters due to interactions with remote-band electrons

 Here $E_C$ is the largest energy cutoff of the continuum model above which the Dirac-fermion description to graphene would no longer be valid. $\alpha_0=e^2/4\pi\epsilon_0\hbar v_F$ is the effective fine structure constant of graphene.
 We refer the readers to Ref.\cite{guozhq-fci-prb2024, lu-nc23} for detailed derivations of the above equations.

-Using the aforementioned low-energy effective continuum model for RMG with parameters corrected by RG approach, we have calculated the single-particle properties for bilayer (BLG) and trilayer (TriLG) graphene on a CrOCl substrate.
-In the main text, isolated flat bands emergent in the energy band structure of BLG with parameters $E_\text{ext} = -0.225$\, V/nm and $n_\text{tot} = 8.34 \times 10^{11}$\,cm$^{-2}$ in the presence of superlattice potential $U_s$, as illustrated in Fig.~1(b) of the main text.
-Furthermore, in \figurename~\ref{SI_2}, we present the Chern number phase diagrams of the lowest conduction band (LCB) for bilayer graphene (BLG) (a) and trilayer graphene (TriLG) (b), both of which display a nonzero Chern number $|C|=1$ across nearly the entire charge-transfer region.
+Using the aforementioned low-energy effective continuum model for RMG with parameters corrected by RG approach, we have calculated the single-particle properties for bilayer (BLG) on a CrOCl substrate.
+In the main text, isolated flat bands emergent in the energy band structure of BLG with parameters $E_\text{ext} = -0.225$\, V/nm and $n_\text{tot} = 4.5 \times 10^{11}$\,cm$^{-2}$ in the presence of superlattice potential $U_s$, as illustrated in Fig.~1(b) of the main text.

+We have calculated the Chern number of the lowest conduction band (LCB) of the non-interacting superlattice bands from K valley of graphene.
+In our model, graphene coupled with a superlattice potential exhibits a valley U(1) symmetry, since the intervalley scattering from the superlattice potential are negligibly small for the superlattice constant much larger than graphene’s atomic lattice constant considered.
+This valley U(1) symmetry allows us to define the Chern numbers of the subbands in each valley, and they possess opposite signs due to time-reversal symmetry.
+For the non-interacting superlattice bands, we obtain the Chern number via numerically integrating the Berry curvature over the superlattice mini Brillouin zone:

+where $\Omega(\k) = \nabla_{\k}\times\left\langle u(\k)\right|i\nabla_{\k}\left|u(\k)\right\rangle$.
+This formula is numerically implemented using the widely adopted method reported in Ref.\cite{Chern-number-2005}.
+This method is gauge independent, and no need to ensure gauge continuity throughout the mini Brillouin zone.
+In \figurename~\ref{SI_5}, we present phase diagrams of the Chern number of lowest conduction band (LCB) of BLG-CrOCl heterostructure with interlayer distance $d_0=4.5$\,\AA (a) and $d_0=8$\,\AA (b), both of which display a nonzero Chern number $|C|=1$ across nearly the entire charge-transfer region.
 These nontrivial topological flat bands amplify interactions effect and potentially promote the formation of topological correlated states.

+To characterize the quantum geometric properties of the lowest conduction band, we further compute the distributions of the berry curvature and $(\text{Tr}(g)-|\Omega(\k)|)/2\pi$ over the entire Brillouin zone of the lowest conduction band of the BLG-CrOCl heterostructure with parameters $d_0=4.5$\,\AA, $E_\text{ext}=-0.3417 $\,$\text{V}/\text{nm}$ and $n_\text{tot}= 3.14\times10^{12}$\,cm$^{-2}$, as shown in \figurename~\ref{SI_6}, which are the key quantities that determine the feasibility of FCI states.
+Our analysis shows that the ideal conditions required for FCI states are significantly violated.
+Using exact diagonalization, we therefore have not identified FCI states in the BLG-CrOCl system considered in this work.
+Nevertheless, different substrate materials, heterostructure geometries, dielectric environments, or superlattice periods may lead to topological flat bands with more uniform Berry curvature and more ideal quantum geometry, thereby providing more favorable conditions for FCI phases.